 Burn bans in Mississippi: What you need to know

 PINE BELT, Miss.
-(WDAM) - Jefferson Davis County is one of the latest counties in the state to be placed under a burn ban.
+(WDAM) - Jasper County is one of the latest counties in the state to be placed under a burn ban.

-According to the Mississippi Forestry Commission, the burn ban started today and is expected to last till Sept.
-5.
+According to the Mississippi Forestry Commission, this burn ban started Monday and is expected to last till Sept.
+14.

-Other Mississippi counties under a burn ban include Adams, Marion, Covington, Walthall, Amite and Lawrence.
+Other Mississippi counties under a burn ban include Adams, Amite, Covington, Franklin, Hancock, Jefferson Davis, Lawrence, Lincoln, Marion, Pike, Simpson, Smith and Walthall.

+The commission said a burn ban in Jones County is expected to take effect on Tuesday, Aug.
+15.

 Normally, the County Board of Supervisors requests burn bans, and the Mississippi Forestry Commission approves the requests.